benhowell/benhowell.github.com/_drafts/multithreaded-javascript-using-nashorn.md

 In this article, we'll build a full working multithreaded example application for the <span markdown="span">[Nashorn Javascript engine][1]</span> bundled with Java 8.
 The techniques we establish here can readily be applied in UI applications with JavaFX, as presented in my article: <span markdown="span">[Scripted user interfaces with Nashorn and JavaFX]({% post_url 2014-05-28-scripted-user-interfaces-with-nashorn-and-javafx %})</span> as well as myriad other scenarios, such as cron jobs and shell scripts, similar in style to that of Python or Ruby in place of bash.
 </p>
 <p>
-Before we get underway, it's worth noting that we can access _anything and everything_ from Java directly in javascript including any third party library and of course, our own Java code.
-So we not only have access to Java threads, we can also make use of Java for other deficiencies in Javascript (file I/O for example).
+Before we get underway, it's worth noting that we can access _anything_ from Java in Javascript including third party libraries and our own Java code making up for any deficiencies of the language (file I/O for example).
 </p>